 Patients will have access to smartphones and credit/debit cards for payment.

-A third-party ID verification SDK will be utilized for patient onboarding.
+A third-party ID verification SDK will be utilised for patient onboarding.

 Existing pharmacy systems can integrate via API, or pharmacies will use the Scrypt-O Portal.

 Chain pharmacies will provide pre-vetted lists of personnel.